moinakmalkhan/React-Native-ToDo-App/README.md

 # React-Native-ToDo-App
 ### ToDo app using React native
 My first ever android app!
-Written in JavaScript with React Native and Expo.
+Written in JavaScript using React Native and Expo.
 ## Install the App
+Make sure you have installed node.js on your machine.

 Open up the command prompt or terminal on the project folder and run the following commands.

 `npm i` or `npm install`

-Make sure you have installed node.js on your machine.
 ## How to Run
 Run following command on project folder after installation.